IrvinCrespo/IrvinCrespo/README.md

 ### Hi there 👋

 I'm a sotware engineer that loves to create and innovate.
-- 🔭 Recently working on a personal part-time project for Live video streaming.
+- 🔭 Recently working on a personal part-time project for Live video streaming service.